Korosama/scripts/README.md

     Prints the average temperature of your cpu.

-* lsmedia
+* Lsmedia

     Same as Code but opens the chosen episode/movie with mpv.

-* nowplaying
+* Nowplaying

-    Prints the current mpd track with a cool icon and prints 'Nothing Playing' if that's the case
+    Prints the current mpd track with a Nerdfont icon and prints 'Nothing Playing' if it's the case.

 * Uram

-    Prints the amount of used ram in mb
+    Prints the amount of used ram in mb.

+* Lowbatnotif

+    Daemon that sends a notification every X seconds when your battery percentage is below a given value.